jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - Prefer full form unless acronym dominant in the domain
     - If acronym is dominant but ambiguous, prefer full form
 - Include a term's popular and scientific forms; prefer whichever is dominant in the domain
-- Consult lexical authorities for official spelling (esp. for Romanized terms)
+- Consult lexical authorities for official spelling (esp. for Romanized terms; see ANSI/NISO Z39.19 p.
+36)
 - Prefer whichever is more popular for loan words versus translations

 Indicating preferred term when compound: